waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### support.description

-A notification used for issue creation.
+A template used for generating the issue description field during issue creation.

 #### Templates